PachaMadhu/Re-release-movie-recommendation/README.md

 🔹 Model 1:

-Interest Prediction (Classification) Algorithm:Logistic Regression
+Interest Prediction (Classification) Algorithm:
+Logistic Regression
 Accuracy: ~78%
 Goal: Predict whether a user is interested in watching a re-release